 If there was one unequivocal winner at the game of smart lighting, it would definitely be Phillips.
 With their Hue lighting system, Phillips has managed to produce an ecosystem of products that work in a seamless rhythm and flow between each other.
 While the experience is nothing but the best, the quality of lights we have come to expect from Phillips shines through every product in their lineup.
 It is now possible to construct fully automated homes with autonomous lighting thanks to this product.

 The Phillips Hue smart lighting system is controlled by a hub called ‘Hue bridge’.
-The Hue bridge is a small device that connects to your internet via an Ethernet cable and a power source.
-Once you have connected these two wires, you can pair it with the Hue app on your smartphone (IOS or Android) and control up to 50 different Hue devices!
-It uses your internet connection to communicate with all of your lights using the ZigBee protocol which is fast and very accurate.
+Streamlined connectivity is at your fingertips with the incorporation of a Hue bridge in your home or office environment.
+With minimal setup requiring only an Ethernet cable and power supply connectivity for internet access, you’ll be ready for seamless integration with the Hue app available on both IOS or Android smartphones – handy for when you need total control over up to 50 lighting components!
+Utilizing ZigBee protocols alongside reliable interconnectivity via your home network allows instantaneous precision when communicating information among all connected light sources.
 The three lights on the hub are for Wi-Fi connection status, power status, and communication status.
 The hub is rated at 1.5 watts and can he mounted over a wall mount.
 Over the years, Phillips has greatly improved on the response times to the point where the lights switch on about instantly.
 The Hue is also fully compatible with Siri, Google Assistant, and Amazon Alexa, so you can even direct and control your lighting by mere voice commands!

 In addition to this, you now have the option to control your hue bulbs independently with the ‘dimmer switch’ which does not require you to use a hub anymore.
 Each switch can control up to 10 separate Hue lights once you assign them via the smartphone app.
 The switch is operated via replaceable batteries and can be attached to your wall via the adhesive tape on back, to any metallic surface via magnets, or mounted on walls via screws.